- Eager to heal but feeling numb, depressed, and/or emotionally out of control?

 I don’t have a lot of energy and I’m not very flexible (or any other concerns about physical ability).
 Can I still participate?

 In my weekly classes, I have experienced yogis and people who have never done yoga and are sitting in a chair.
 The practices are taught to include everyone with modifications and encouragement for resting and observing the breath as an important part of practice.
 I encourage everyone (over and over) to go at their own pace and practice listening to their bodies cues and the sound of their own breath.
-That being said, I’m happy to discuss any specific conditions you may have and for yo But the short answer is yes.u to discuss with your doctor any concerns about yoga.
+That being said, I’m happy to discuss any specific conditions you may have and for yo But the short answer is yes.You are encouraged to discuss with your doctor any concerns about yoga.

 Are there any live sessions or is it all chat forum?